Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 	3. Professional (or retired) software developers?

-2. Given the audience experience with software development, or the lack of it, this first presentation needs to be very general, and perhaps skimpy on details.
+2. Given the levels of audience experience with software development, this first presentation needs to be very general, and perhaps skimpy on details.

 3. The "software development project" must be in some way relevant to behavior analysis.
 In this case: classification of textual statements as behavioral (or not).